 IFRS 9, Financial Instruments ("IFRS 9"), addresses the classification, measurement and recognition of financial assets and financial liabilities.
 The complete version of IFRS 9 was issued in July 2014.
 It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
 IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized cost, fair value through other comprehensive income ("OCI") and FVTPL.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
 For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in OCI, for liabilities designated at FVTPL.
 The standard is effective for accounting periods beginning on or after January 1, 2018.
 Early adoption is permitted.
-The Company is currently assessing the impact of IFRS 9.
+The Company does not expect the adoption of this standard to have a significant measurement impact on its financial statements.